 Applicants must submit a fully executed application to OVW, including all required supporting documentation.
-Prior to peer review, OVW will not contact applicants for missing items.
+Prior to peer review, OVW may not contact applicants for missing items.
 Additionally, if an applicant plans to submit an application under any other OVW grant program this fiscal year, it is the applicant's responsibility to ensure that only documents pertinent to this solicitation are included with this application.
 OVW will not redirect documents that are inadvertently submitted with the wrong application (e.g., a Rural Program letter submitted with a Transitional Housing Program application will not be transferred to the Rural application).

-Application Document Date Completed
+Ар plication Document Date Completed

 1. Letter of Intent

 2. Summary Data Sheet

-3 Project Narrative:
+3. Project Narrative:

-0. a) Purpose of the Application
+a) Purpose of the Application.

-,

-b) What Will Be Done
+b) What Will Be Done.

-c) Who Will Implement
+c) Who Will Implement.

 4. Proposal Abstract

 5. Budget Detail Worksheet and Narrative

-6. Memorandum of Understanding

-7. Application for Federal Assistance: SF 424
+6. Application for Federal Assistance: SF 424

-8. Assurances (SF 424B) and Disclosure of Lobbying
+7. Assurances (SF 424B) and Disclosure of Lobbying Activities (SF-LLL)

-Activities (SF-LLL)

-9. Applicant Financial Capability Questionnaire (if applicable)
+8. Applicant Financial Capability Questionnaire (if applicable)

-10. .
-Confidentiality Notice Form
+9. Confidentiality Notice Form

-11. Disclosure of Process Related to Executive Compensation
+10. Disclosure of Process Related to Executive Compensation

-12. .
-Pre-Award Risk Assessment
+11. Pre-Award Risk Assessment

-13. Indirect Cost Rate Agreement (if applicable)
+12. Indirect Cost Rate Agreement (if applicable)

-14. .
-Letter of Nonsupplanting
+13. Letter of Nonsupplanting

-15. .
-Proof of 501(c)(3) Status (Nonprofit Organizations Only)
+14. Proof of 501(c)(3) Status (Nonprofit Organizations Only)

+15. Letter(s) of Support (if applicable)